Cray-HPE/docs-csm/operations/conman/Troubleshooting_Guide.md

     There should be one `cray-console-operator` pod.

     There should be multiple `cray-console-node` pods.
-A standard deployment will start with 2 pods and scale up from there depending on the size of the system and the configuration.
+A standard deployment will start with two pods and scale up from there depending on the size of the system and the configuration.

     There should be one `cray-console-data` pod and three `cray-console-data-postgres` pods.

     All pods should be in the `Completed` or `Running` state.
-If pods are in any other state use the usual Kubernetes techniques to find out what is wrong with those pods.
+If pods are in any other state, then use the usual Kubernetes techniques to find out what is wrong with those pods.

 ## Is the node assigned to a specific `cray-console-node` pod?